ChaseHCS/deeplearning-LLM-research/deeplearning-course-notes.md

 ### Matrix multiplication

 Matrix multiplication is not as simple as it seems and has some requirements.
 The first requirement is they must have the same inner dimensions.
 For example, if we have `Matrix A`=5x2 and `Matrix B`=2x7.
 We **CAN** multiply these matricies as they have matching inner dimensions of 2.
 But, if we try and multiply B by A it will **NOT** work, as 7 != 5.
 It is also important to note that the size will be the **outside dimensions**.
+Lastly, the output will come out as ordered dot products with, in this example, 5x7 dimensions.